 The Innovation Center is built based on the “Makerspace” concept – which is very popular across schools in many developed countries.
-At the Innovation Center, students learns to use new technologies to work on many interesting projects integrated in the ICT programs as well as in extra-curricular clubs to develop creative thinking and be ready for the changes of the 4.0 industrial revolution.
+At the Innovation Center, students learn to use new technologies to work on many interesting projects integrated in the ICT programs as well as in extra-curricular clubs to develop creative thinking and be ready for the changes of the technology age.

 Students are encouraged to be curious and creative while implementing projects in such diverse disciplines: Designing and manufacturing daily life products; Programming Robotics and Automations; and projects that are integrated with other subjects such as ICT, Physics and Arts.

 The Innovation Center is well equipped with necessary tools and equipment for students’ creative process.
 Students can use from the simplest tools & equipment such as hammers, pincers, scissors, motors, batteries, screws to the high-tech machines such as 3D printers, laser cutting machines, CNC sculpture machines to create their own products.

 Image: After using the graphic design software Corel, students will use the laser cutting machine to manufacture their prototype.

 Students can find many microprocessors as well as various types of sensors to design smart products in Automation and Robotics projects